karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

 For each request received a response must be sent back with an ``OK`` status and the status field should be set to ``SERVING`` or ``NOT_SERVING`` accordingly.
 If the service name is not registered, the server returns a ``NOT_FOUND`` gRPC status.

-The protocol is saying that you should return an ``OK`` status code (status code = 0) if the service is healthy and also an ``OK`` status code (status code = 0) if the service is unhealthy.
+The protocol says that you should return an ``OK`` status code (gRPC status code = 0) if the service is healthy and also an ``OK`` status code (gRPC status code = 0) if the service is unhealthy.
 And you should use the status field to specify if the service is healthy or not.

-If you want to add a Load Balancer in front of your ECS Fargate Service the gRPC standard won't stand.
-A load balancer routes requests and performs health checks to the targets using a Target Group and the Target Group uses the health check Status Code to ascertain that a service is healthy.
+If you want to use the gRPC health check implementation from the previous section as the healthcheck endpoint for the Target Group, it won't work.

-The protocol is saying that you should respond with the same status code if the service is healthy or unhealthy.
+The healthcheck protocol says that you should respond with the same status code if the service is healthy or unhealthy.
 You see the problem?
+The target group healthcheck uses the status code to ascertain that a service is healthy.
 We need to modify a little bit the implementation that I posted in the previous section.
-The main difference is that we are going to return different status code based on the healthcheck status response.
+We are going to return a different status code based on the healthcheck status response.
-- If the service is healthy return an ``OK`` status (status code = 0)
+- If the service is healthy return an ``OK`` status (gRPC status code = 0)
-- If the service is unhealthy return a ``Unavailable`` status (status code = 14)
+- If the service is unhealthy return a ``Unavailable`` status (gRPC status code = 14)

 Here's a snippet of code showing the end result: